HVAC MAINTENANCE TECHNICIAN-MPL

 THE SELECTION PROCESS will be job related and will consist of one or more of the following: education and experience evaluation; written, oral, or performance tests, or other assessment methods.
 The Department of Employee Relations reserves the right to call only the most qualified candidates to oral and performance examinations.
 Oral examinations may include written exercises.
 Selection process component weights will be determined by further analysis of the job.

-INITIAL FILING DATE - The examination will be held as soon as practical after Friday, December 18, 2020.
+INITIAL FILING DATE - The examination will be held as soon as practical after Tuesday, January 19, 2021 Currently extended to Thursday, February 4, 2021.
 Receipt of applications may be discontinued at any time after this date without prior notice.
 However, recruitment may continue until the needs of the City have been met.
 Qualified applicants will be notified of the date, time, and place of the examination.
 Unless otherwise required by law, the City of Milwaukee will not provide alternative test administration.
 The applicant is responsible for attending all phases of the job selection process at the time and place designated by the City of Milwaukee.

 * Candidates may take an examination for this position only once every six months. *